Obituary

 James is survived by his loving wife, Lori Gallant; son Justin (Kasey) Gallant of Lincoln; stepchildren Amanda Evers of Lincoln, Brian (Kari) Morgan of Lincoln, Kirstin (Brandon) Vanderlinden of Lincoln, and Gabbie Dutton of Omaha; brother John Gallant Jr. of Wyoming; 15 grandchildren; and one great-grandson.

-He was preceded in death by his parents, John Gallant Sr. and Beverly Gallant; his son, Jason Gallant; his sister, Jeanie Lewis; and his first wife, Terri Gallant.
+He was preceded in death by his parents, John Gallant Sr. and Beverly Jabs; his son, Jason Gallant; his sister, Jeanie Lewis; and his first wife, Terri Gallant.

 Services will be held at Wyuka Funeral Home, 3600 “O” Street, Lincoln, Nebraska, on Sunday, January 18, 2026, at 11:00 a.m.
 A reception will follow immediately after the service.